-He stated that Euclid lived in the time of the Ptolemy I (323 to 285 BC) and constructed the “Elements”, arranging in order many of Eudoxus’s theorems and perfecting many of Theaetetus’s concepts.
-Proclus also stated that “The Elements” also proved concepts which had been only loosely established by his predecessors.
+Proclus, a 5th-century AD mathematician and philosopher tells us Euclid lived in the time of the Ptolemy I (323 to 285 BC) and wrote the Elements, employing many of Eudoxus’ theorems and perfecting many of Theaetetus’s concepts.
+Proclus also stated that the Elements proved concepts which had been only loosely established by Euclid’s predecessors.

 In Book 1 Euclid, lists twenty-three definitions, five postulates (or rules) and five common notions (assumptions) and uses them as building blocks; from these all other proofs and theorems would be derived.
 For example, the first postulate states that it is possible to draw a straight line between any two points.

-Book I proves elementary theorems about plane geometry.
+- Book 1 proves elementary theorems about plane geometry.

-Book 3 investigates the properties of circles and this book is believed to be the work of Pythagoras and his students.
+- Book 3 investigates the properties of circles and this book is believed to be the work of Pythagoras and his followers.

 Other Contributions and Accomplishments:

-A Latin translation of the Elements was made around 1120 AD by English monk Adelard of Bath, who had acquired a copy of an Arabic version in Spain and the first complete English translation of “The Elements” was made in 1570 by merchant Sir Henry Billingsley.
-The availability of Euclid’s work undoubtedly helped create the flourishing of mathematicians of the seventeenth century including Blaise Pascal, Johannes Kepler, Pierre De Fermat, René Descartes and Isaac Newton.
+A Latin translation of the Elements was made around 1120 AD by English monk Adelard of Bath, who had acquired a copy of an Arabic version in Spain and the first complete English translation of the Elements was made in 1570 by merchant Sir Henry Billingsley.

-The developing predominance of the sciences and mathematics in the 18th and 19th centuries earned Euclid a crucial place in the curriculum of schools and universities throughout the Western world.
+The increasing development of sciences and mathematics in the 18th and 19th centuries earned Euclid a crucial place in the curriculum of schools and universities throughout the Western world.